inadram/CrackingCode/src/main/Moderate/Readme.md

     Becomes:
     1 4 McDowell 5 CA 0 2 3 Gayle 0 Some Message 0 0
     Write code to print the encoded version of an XML element (passed in ELament and Attribute objects).[[ten][110]]
+11. Implement a method rand70 given randSQ- That is,given a method that generates a random number between 0 and 4 (inclusive), write a method that generates a random number between 0 and 6 (inclusive).[[eleven][111]]